k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

   These are the default names and UIDs that are used by k2cloud deployments.
 If different values have to be set - provide them to K2view.

   The below list covers several storage classes, that not all of them are required for all projects.
-Please check with your team and with K2view about the project and solution type that you are using.
-For example, for TDM solution usually only fabric and PG are required.
+Please check with your team and with K2view about the project and the solution that you are using.
+For example, for the TDM solution - usually only Fabric and PG are required.

   - name: efs-fabric
     uid: "1000"